whatwg/html/CONTRIBUTING.md

 ### Algorithms

 [The Infra Standard](https://infra.spec.whatwg.org/#algorithms) sets out the basics of algorithms, but the HTML spec goes way beyond that.

-[Site of future elaboration.]
+When contributing to HTML, we attempt to mark up algorithms and variable scopes.
+The main visible benefit of this is that it gives "var highlighting", where clicking on a `<var>` element highlights all other references to it.
+Behind the scenes, it also enables various static analysis checks.
+Do your best to follow the below guidelines when introducing new algorithms or modifying existing ones.

+HTML's algorithm system is based on, and intended to be compatible with, [that of Bikeshed](https://speced.github.io/bikeshed/#var-and-algorithms) (a build tool often used for other specifications).

 #### The markup

 Each algorithm should be wrapped in `<div algorithm> ... </div>`.
+The contents of this `<div>` should not be indented.

 The 'body' of an algorithm will normally be preceded by a 'preamble', some text that gives:

-- the name of the algorithm, or some indication of how/when it is invoked,
+* the name of the algorithm, or some indication of how/when it is invoked;
-- the names and/or types of any parameters, and
+* the names and/or types of any parameters; and
-- maybe the type of the return value, if any.
+* maybe the type of the return value, if any.

 Include this preamble within the `<div algorithm>`.
 Sometimes the preamble will be preceded by other stuff (not specific to the algorithm) in the same `<p>`.
 It's generally okay to include the other stuff within the `<div>`, but consider splitting it off into its own `<p>`, so that the `<div>` can be focused on the algorithm.